ronmusto/Statistics_with_R/README.md

 # Statistics_with_R
-Running several statical models using Jupyter Notebooks and R
+Running several statical models using Jupyter Notebooks and R on historical heart disease data.